 In Ancient Roman times, purple was worth more than gold.
-The colour represented status, wealth, royalty and power.
-If you were neither an emperor or a senator, it was considered treason if you were seen wearing the royal colour.
+The color represented status, wealth, royalty and power.
+If you were neither an emperor nor a senator, it was considered treason if you were seen wearing the royal color.

 34. No Toilet Paper?
 No Problem

-Back in Ancient Rome, they didn’t have toilet paper – and not just because they ran out and got stuck on the loo.
-Instead they would use a wet sponge with some running water to sort themselves out.
+Back in Ancient Rome, they didn’t have toilet paper – not just because they ran out and got stuck on the loo.
+Instead, they would use a wet sponge with some running water to sort themselves out.

 35. The Unlucky Left-Handed